dreyb/oktoberfest_website/README.md

-# Oktoberfest Challenge.
+# Oktoberfest Website.

 ## About.
-- This website was made for a challenge proposed by IMED, where we had to create a landing page for an event from Rio Grande do Sul.
+- This website was made for a challenge proposed by Atitus, where we had to create a landing page for an event from Rio Grande do Sul.
 - We used only HTML5, CSS3 and JS without any framework.
 - Responsiveness, keyframes, and some JS dynamism along with some coffee made it possible.